openharmony/docs/en/application-dev/ai/ai-overview.md

 ## Overview

-OpenHarmony provides native distributed AI capabilities.
-The AI subsystem consists of the following components:
+Built on the native AI framework provided by OpenHarmony, the AI subsystem consists of the following components:
 - MindSpore Lite: an AI inference framework that provides unified APIs for AI inference.
 - Neural Network Runtime (NNRt): an intermediate bridge that connects the inference framework and AI hardware.